john-aja/Guess-My-Number/README.md

 - **CSS**: CSS is used for styling the user interface and making the website visually appealing.

 - **JavaScript**: JavaScript is responsible for the functionality of the app, handling user interactions.

+## Gameplay

+The objective of the game is to guess the correct number chosen by the system.
+Here's how the game works:

+1. The system assigns a random number between 1 and 20.

+2. You, as the player, enter your guessed number in the input field provided.

+3. If your guessed number matches the system's number, the screen will change to green, indicating that you have won the game.
+Congratulations!
+You can then click the "Play Again" button to start a new game.

+4. If your guessed number is incorrect, the game will provide you with a hint.
+The hint will indicate whether your guessed number is higher or lower than the system's number.
+Use this hint to adjust your next guess.

+5. Repeat steps until you guess the correct number and win the game.

 ## Installation